Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 All browsers display the pages correctly, with one exception: Microsoft Edge displays the page features.html slightly differently.
 Read the next section (Code) for details.

 Further on, I asked a friend to check the webside online, click on all the links, and get back to me if he sees any issues.
-In addition, I added the project to the pair-programming Slack group of Code-Institute.
+In addition, I added the project to the pair-programming Slack group of Code Institute.

 ### Code